 Recent Accounting Pronouncements - In November 2021, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2021-10, "Government Assistance (Topic 832), Disclosures by Business Entities about Government Assistance", which requires entities to provide disclosures on material government assistance transactions for annual reporting periods.
 The disclosures include information around the nature of the assistance, the related accounting policies used to account for government assistance, the effect of government assistance on the entity's financial statements, and any significant terms and conditions of the agreements, including commitments and contingencies.
 The new guidance is effective for all entities for annual reporting periods beginning after December 15, 2021; however, early adoption is permitted.
-The guidance may be applied either prospectively to all in-scope transactions that are reflected in the financial statements at the date of initial application, or retrospectively.
+The guidance may be applied either prospectively to all in-scope transactions that are reflected in the financial statements at the date of initial application and to new transactions that are entered into after the date of initial application, or retrospectively.
 The Company prospectively adopted this standard during the fourth quarter of fiscal 2023 with no material impact on its consolidated financial statements and related disclosures.